shrutikar/DisasterRecord/README.md

 ```

 ---

 ## Basic explanation of code

-We have two main python files.
+We have two main python files: data_prepare.py and server.py.
-one - data_prepare.py
-two - server.py

 ### data_prepare.py

-This file is responsible for the backend processing of data.
-It reads the data present on Object Storage and performs vigourous processing.
-Which includes:
+This file is responsible for the backend processing of data streams.
+It reads the data present on Object Storage and performs vigourous processing including:
-classification of text data_prepare.py;333
+- classification of text data_prepare.py; 333
-classification of images data_prepare.py;232
+- classification of images data_prepare.py; 232
-object detection from images data_prepare.py;256
+- object detection from images data_prepare.py; 256
-Classification of OSM data data_prepare.py;328
+- Classification of OSM data data_prepare.py; 328

 All of these data are then written to indices of ElasticCluster.

 ### server.py

-These data are read by flask application server.py, and provides the front-end with all the data required.
+The data indexed by data_prepare.py is then read by the front-end flask application in server.py.

-Therefore, make sure to run the file: data_prepare.py when you have the kubernetes cluster and ElasticSearch with photon dump working:
+Therefore, make sure to run the file: data_prepare.py when you have the kubernetes cluster and ElasticSearch with photon dump working before running the front-end which serves the data to users:
 ```
 python data_prepare.py
 ```

-This application can be used for streaming-in data with small modifications like, data_prepare.py can read every new data (monitoring the timestamp) from the streaming data provided an endpoint, and keeps broadcasting to a socket.
-Where simultaneously server.py keeps listening to the socket to get all the data that is available and updates as soon as anything new is updated.
+##### Note for Stream processing

+#YOU SHOULD EDIT here
+DisasterRecord is capable of stream processing and is designed to for that purpose.
+However, since we are demoing the tool for the purpose of the competition we are using pre-disaster data.
+In order to process streams you should make minor modifcations to read from the streaming API instead of from the JSON file we have in the bucket Shruti???

 ---

+## Tool Deployment

-We deploy using cloud foundry command line.
+We deploy the tool using cloud foundry command line.
 From within the folder DisasterRecord-CFC, run the following command:
 ```
 cf push get-started-python-flask-shruti -b python_buildpack
 ```

-You will be able to view the working of the application from the application's dashboard by visiting the URL that is provided.
+You will then be able to view the tool working from the application's dashboard by visiting the URL displayed there.

 ## Working of the tool